Pushing the Limits of the Reactive Affine Shaker Algorithm to Higher Dimensions: The RAS heuristic

 The main rationale for the introduction of a non-isotropic search box lies in the increasing difficulty of finding improving directions, even for very smooth and regular functions, when displacements are chosen along uniformly random directions.
 These difficulties arise from the fact that in many dimensions most random directions tend to be orthogonal to the desired one (e.g., the function's gradient) and lead to worse values of the objective function.
 See Appendix~\ref{sec:curse} for an experimental discussion.

 The search region $\calR$ is implemented as a box defined by $d$ independent base vectors ($\bsbe_1\ldots \bsbe_d$), where $d$ is the number of dimensions of the search domain.
-The search region $\bsD$ is determined as a random linear combination of the base vector with iid coefficients uniformly distributed in $[-1,1]$:
+The search region $\bsD$ is determined as a random linear combination of the base vector with independent coefficients uniformly distributed in $[-1,1]$:

 Shape modifications are implemented as affine transformations of these vectors by contracting (if the step fails) or dilating (if the step succeeds) their components along the direction of $\bsD$ as shown in Fig.~\ref{fig:box_step}.
-Analytically:
+Analytically, we want to add to every base vector $\bsbe_j$ a contribution in the direction of $\bsD$ proportional to the base vector's size:

-where $\rho$ controls the amount of contraction ($0<\rho<1$) or dilation ($\rho>1$) of the base vectors along the direction $\bsD$.
+where $\rho$ controls the amount of contraction ($0<\rho<1$, making the contribution opposite wrt to the projection of $\bsbe_j$ along $\bsD$) or dilation ($\rho>1$, making the contribution positive along the projection).
+This can be rewritten as the following linear transformation:

 The RAS heuristic depends therefore on three parameters,

 with the following meaning, assuming a search hyperinterval $[\text{min}_i,\text{max}_i]$, $i=1,\dots,d$: \begin{itemize} \item the initial search box vectors $\bsbe_i$, $i=1,\dots,d$, are aligned along the domain axes, with length $\|\bsbe_i\|=\eta\cdot(\text{max}_i-\text{min}_i)$; \item the affine transformation factor in~\eqref{eq:affine} is $\rho=\rho_\text{dil}$ for dilations (upon improving step) and $\rho=\rho_\text{con}$ for contractions (upon double-shot failure). \end{itemize}